FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/README.md

 ![Alt text](figures/data_overview.png)

 - All the datasets are collected for the 27 EU Member States
+- As seen in the table above, the datasets are collected at different spatial resolutions.
+All the datasets are spatially disaggregated to Local Administrative Units (LAU).
+Therefore, the datasets can be accessed at any desired spatial resolution.
 - The decarbonisation pathways are generated using the [European calculator model](https://www.european-calculator.eu/documentation/)
+- A full list of variables can be found in [variables_with_details_and_tags.xlsx](https://github.com/FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/blob/develop/CoM_template_filling/data/input/variables_with_details_and_tags.xlsx)

+### Why?
+The goal of the LOCALISED project is to downscale decarbonisation trajectories consistent with the EU's net-zero targets to local levels, with the aim of supporting local authorities, businesses and citizens in understanding and undertaking mitigation and adaptation actions.
+In order to perform this downscaling, the project collected a large amount of data at different spatial levels.
+The LOCALISED project needs this data for its own actions but the resulting datasets are made public and easily available, through this API client.

+This data for both the present and future, at a very fine spatial resolution, is extremely useful for planners, researchers, and other interested parties.

+## Getting started
-Step-by-step instructions to access data, published on LOCALISED datasharing platform, via our API client.
-The official API documentation can be found under http://data.localised-project.eu/api/v1/docs/)
+The official API documentation can be found under http://data.localised-project.eu/dsp/docs/.
+Here, a step-by-step instructions to install the API client and access the example queries is detailed.

-0. Before you begin, please make sure you have mamba installed in your base environment:
+### Installation
+1. Install miniforge, if not already installed.

+2. Clone the repository.
     ```bash
-    conda install mamba -c conda-forge
-    ```

-1. Clone the repository:
-    ```bash
     git clone https://github.com/FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client.git
     ```

-2. Installing dependencies in a clean conda environment:
+3. Install dependencies and the repo in a clean conda environment.
     ```bash
     cd LOCALISED-Datasharing-API-Client
     mamba env create -f requirements.yml
     conda activate dsp_client
-    ```

-4. Installing the repository:
-    ```bash
     pip install -e.
     ```

-5. Run the example Jupyter notebooks -  `examples/single_variable_data.ipynb` and `examples/single_region_data.ipynb`
+### Examples
+Two Jupyter notebooks are prepared to showcase the API client capabilities:
+1. [single_region_data.ipynb](https://github.com/FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/blob/develop/examples/single_region_data.ipynb): It shows how the data for all the variables can be accessed for a single region, at any spatial level.
+2. [single_variable_data.ipynb](https://github.com/FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/blob/develop/examples/single_variable_data.ipynb): It shows how the data a single variable can be accessed for all the regions, at any spatial level.

+Along with the datasets, the metadata relevant to the variables and the regions can be accessed.
+Please check out the Jupyter notebooks for more details.

+### Parameters
-    **Depending on type of query, the list of required parameters change.
+Depending on type of query, the list of required parameters change.
 Please refer to the doc strings of each funtion to get the entire list of relevant parameters.
-They would be a subset of the ones below:**
+They would be a subset of the ones below:

 - `version` --> The DSP version that you want to query.
 For example: "v1", "v2", etc. **DSP latest version - v5**

 - `country_code` --> The country for which you wish to query the data.
 For example: "de", "es", "nl", etc

 - `spatial_resolution` --> Options - NUTS0, NUTS1, NUTS2, NUTS3, LAU

 - `region_code` --> If you wish to filter on a particular region, provide a region code here.
     Please note the following:
     - Region codes at NUTS0, follow the [EU country codes](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Country_codes)
     - Region codes at NUTS1, NUTS2, and NUTS3 can be found on [Eurostat](https://ec.europa.eu/eurostat/de/web/nuts/local-administrative-units).
         These codes are subject to change every 4 years.
 We follow NUTS 2016 codes.
     - Region codes at LAU can be found on [Eurostat](https://ec.europa.eu/eurostat/de/web/nuts/local-administrative-units).
         These codes are subject to change every year.
 We follow LAU2019 for all countries, except France and Italy.
 For these countries, LAU2018 is followed.
         The `region_code` parameter takes LAU codes in the form "< NUTS3 > _ < LAU >".
 Therefore, please prepend the parent NUTS3 region and an "_" to a LAU code.
         For example, LAU code of Eixen, Germany is "13073022".
 And its parent NUTS3 code is "DE80L".
 Therefore, `region_code` = "DE80L_13073022".

         For a list of region codes, please query the region metadata.

 - `variable` --> If you wish to get data for a particular variable, provide the name here

 - `pathway_description` --> If you wish to filter on a particular EUCalc decarbonisation pathway, provide the name here.
 Can be either "national" or "with_behavioural_changes"

 - `climate_experiment` --> If you wish to filter on a particular climate experiment, provide the name here.
 Can be one of "RCP2.6", "RCP4.5", "RCP8.5", "Historical"

 ## Citations